NicoArroyo84/testwud/README.md

 The app shows a list of users retrieved using a simple server API as well as allowing to save new users.

+In the users view (users in the menu) a list of the current users are display in a table with their data.
+New users can be added by clicking on "Add User" button and completing the form.

+First and last name are mandatory.
+Email is not mandatory but needs to be a valid email.

 ## Resume

 A user service has been created to communicate between the server and our controller.